-The following are some basic social rules, adapted from the Recurse Center, to make explicit certain norms of social behaviour that help uphold the values listed above as well as our ethical guidelines.
+The following are some basic social rules, adapted from the Recurse Center, to make explicit certain norms of social behavior that help uphold the values listed above as well as our ethical guidelines.
 If you mess up on any of the below, don’t panic: we all make mistakes sometimes.
 Apologize, reflect, move forward.

 We are committed to making our organization and its associated activities a place safe from harassment.